GeospatialResearch/CAESAR-Lisflood/docs/TEMP_V1_Implementation_Status.md

 # Water Temperature Module — Implementation Status

-**Purpose of this document:** a snapshot of what has been built, what's been explicitly flagged as unverified/simplified, and what remains, so work can resume cleanly in a new session without re-deriving context.
-Read alongside `CAESAR-Lisflood_Water_Temperature_Module_Spec.md` (the original design spec) and `README.md` (branch overview) — this document tracks *implementation progress against that spec*, not the design itself.
+**Purpose of this document:** a snapshot of what has been built, verified, flagged as unverified/simplified, and what remains, so work can resume cleanly in a new session without re-deriving context.
+Read alongside `CAESAR-Lisflood_Water_Temperature_Module_Spec.md` (design spec) and `README.md` (branch overview) — this document tracks *implementation progress against that spec*, not the design itself.

+**This revision reflects an extended verification session that moved Step 19 from "compiles, not yet run" to "core physics runtime-validated," found and fixed several real bugs along the way, and identified a severe, still-unresolved bug that currently blocks full-scheme trust.** See `TEMP_V1_Session_Summary.md` for the full narrative of how each item below was established, including source cross-checks and hand derivations.

 ---